AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 AviatrixCMD
 --------------------------

-Logs with this prefix come from controller whenever a CLI command is issued.
-It contains information on the CLI command that was issued, the results of the execution, and reason message if there is a failure.
+Logs with this prefix come from the controller whenever a CLI command is issued.
+It contains information on the CLI command that was issued, the results of the execution, and reason a message if there is a failure.

 Example log: